 A preliminary hydraulic analysis, provided in Appendix C.1, has been completed to ensure compliance with City of Ottawa Water Supply Guidelines.
 The proposed watermain network is expected to deliver all domestic and fire flows as per Ministry of the Environment, Conservation, and Parks (MECP), City of Ottawa and Fire Underwriters Criteria to support development within the SSUEA.
-Estimated fire flows of 167 L/s and 217 L/s for low density residential and parkland, and medium density residential, respectively, can be achieved for the development and service pressures are expected to fall within the appropriate ranges.
+Estimated fire flows of 167 L/s for low density and medium density residential can be achieved for the development and service pressures are expected to fall within the appropriate ranges.